danlooo/dggs-data-spec/dggs-data-spec.md

 ## Array Coordinates

-The Array coordinate is the position of a particular zone in a array of the DGGS data cube.
+The Array coordinate is the center position of a particular zone in a array of the DGGS data cube.
 It defines how the zones are stored in memory.
 This affects the chunking and loading time of the data.